Home Expressions

 Every Entry Point → One Pipeline

-Request adapters normalize REST parameters, text DSL, and binary payloads into one typed AST.
-Validation, policy rewriting, planning, and encoding run through the same execution path before driver dispatch.
+Request adapters cleanly normalize REST parameters, text DSL expressions, and binary payloads into one strictly-typed AST.
+Validation, policy enforcement, query planning, and wire encoding all securely run through the same unified pipeline before database dispatch.

 Normalized AST